node-xyz/xyz.example.risingstack.trace/README.md

 Note that:

   - For simplicity, all messages are empty and don't have any payload.
+  - No need to say, the path of ther service, like `/task/io`, is its **identifier** and should be used by a caller to reach to correct callee.
+  - As you might've seen, none of the nodes are informed about the `IP:PORT` of one another.
+They use a seed node to join the system.
+This procedure is a part of xyz's Ping mechanism which helps services discover and explore each other.

 At this point, we can have a small test.
 We have created two services, namely `client.ms@127.0.0.1:5000` and `worker.ms@127.0.0.1:6000` and we can run them both to see them working.
 For now, we will not use `xyz-cli` and run them with `node` command.